-Trent Shelton joined Arnold & Itkin in 2020 and didn’t waste any time getting acclimated to the practice of law.
-The day after he became a licensed attorney, Trent was in the courtroom seeking justice for clients who had been seriously injured due to the actions of others.
+Trent Shelton joined Arnold & Itkin in 2020 and didn't waste any time getting acclimated to the practice of law.
+The day after learning of his passing results for the Texas bar, Trent was in the courtroom seeking justice for clients who had been seriously injured due to the actions of others.
+Just 3 days into that first trial, Defendants decided to settle the case for policy limits of $1 million.
+Within months, Trent had tried three cases to a jury.

 Growing up in a family of lawyers, Trent witnessed the impact they can have on the lives of others at an early age.
 He knows he is working for people that have nowhere else to turn, and he knows clients need to rebuild their lives after a devastating event.
 He never takes representing them lightly.